jennaluz/KSim/README.md

 Processes can be of the state `New`, `Ready`, `Running`, `Blocked`, or `Exit`.

 ### Commands
 The following commands shuffle processes between the different states.
 Each command consumes a certain amount of system ticks.
 Quotes "" are artifacts of the command definition.
 Do not include them when executing commands.
-See [](KSim User Manual) for more details about these commands.
 - __add "process-name"__
   - Adds process of the name "process-name"
   - 32 ticks on success; 0 ticks on failure